1. What Are Other Volumes in Container?

-It sounds irrelavant but some users found other volumes stop growing with the following hardware.
+It sounds irrelevant but some users found other volumes stop growing with the following hardware.

-Replace old battery.
-This do the trick to those MacBook with really old battery.
+- Replace the old battery.
+This does the trick to those MacBook with the really old battery.

 If none of the above solutions work, you can try to erase the startup disk in Recovery Mode and reinstall the macOS.
-Or you can try a simply way - use FonePaw MacMaster (opens new window) to give your Mac a thorough cleanup to get more free space.
+Or you can try a simple way - use FonePaw MacMaster (opens new window) to give your Mac a thorough cleanup to get more free space.